aosabook/500lines/interpreter/interpreter.markdown

 bytecode
 ```

 Using the symbol `%` to format a string for printing means invoking the instruction `BINARY_MODULO`.
-This instruction mods together the top two values on the stack when the instruction executes --- regardless of whether they're strings, integers, or instances of a class you defined yourself.
+This instruction mods together the top two values on the stack when the instruction executes&mdash;regardless of whether they're strings, integers, or instances of a class you defined yourself.
 The bytecode was generated when the function was compiled (effectively, when it was defined) and the same bytecode is used with different types of arguments.

 The Python compiler knows relatively little about the effect the bytecode will have.
 It's up to the interpreter to determine the type of the object that `BINARY_MODULO` is operating on and do the right thing for that type.
 This is why Python is described as _dynamically typed_: you don't know the types of the arguments to this function until you actually run it.
 By contrast, in a language that's statically typed, the programmer tells the compiler up front what type the arguments will be (or the compiler figures them out for itself).

-The compiler's ignorance is one of the challenges to optimizing Python or analyzing it statically --- just looking at the bytecode, without actually running the code, you don't know what each instruction will do!
+The compiler's ignorance is one of the challenges to optimizing Python or analyzing it statically&mdash;just looking at the bytecode, without actually running the code, you don't know what each instruction will do!
 In fact, you could define a class that implements the `__mod__` method, and Python would invoke that method if you use `%` on your objects.
 So `BINARY_MODULO` could actually run any code at all!

 Just looking at the following code, the first calculation of `a % b` seems wasteful.